slmhastings/Penny-Blog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

   - money
   - benefits
 ---
+Time to celebrate! – Wait.
+What are all of these words?
+And what do they mean?

-#### If you had to cut your living room dance party short to look up job offer definitions online, look no further.
+If you had to cut your living room dance party short to look up job offer definitions online, look no further.

 #### At Penny, we’re all about making complicated lingo… Un-complicated.